 Case 2: If the car documents are expired but complete, its okay.
 Whether or not you intend to register the car in your name, you would have to renew all the documents to date in the name of the previous owner first before you can use the car.
 Afterwards, you can also go get yours.

 Case 3: If the car documents are up to date but incomplete.
 Honestly, people with any form of connection are the most difficult people to buy cars from because their papers are hardly ever in order or up to date.
-They also fall into the category (2) above.
+They also fall into the category (2 and 4).
 Because they have connections, police et al would not bother with them but remember you the buyer do not have same connections and thus will be exposing yourself to unnecessary exploitation.
 I advise that you ensure the remaining documentation is done before you put that car on the road.

 Case 4: If the car documents are expired and incomplete.
 This is the worst possible scenario and this was where I found myself.
-Out of all the documents listed above the previous owner only had three all expired in 2015.
+Out of all the documents listed above the previous owner only had three and all had expired in 2015.
 You should never ever buy a car whose papers are not in order no matter how great the offer is.
 Sometimes there is a reason the papers were not complete in the first place.
 Asides this, you may never be able to get all the documentation together again and it would always be a problem.